 The M4 D-Type is one of TaylorMade’s most simple and un-fussy drivers.
 An ultra-thin face and crown save weight which is repositioned towards the back and bottom of the club.
 This helps increase launch angle while adding distance.

 The 2018 F8 model boasts an impressive array of cutting-edge technologies that work together to add distance and accuracy to your drives.
 These features coupled with the aggressive styling of the F8 may make this driver the perfect companion for those of us looking for a forgiving driver that has some serious pop out of the tee box.
-If you’re interested in adding the Cobra F8 driver to your bag click here

 If you liked this write up be sure to check out other equipment reviews from Howard’s Golf!